flax-lang/flax/issues.md

 	(according to historical profiles) `std::string`-related things are the cause of a lot of slowdowns.

-13. Make string refcounting not obscene, and move to the `refcount-pointer-is-a-separate-thing` scheme that we switched to for dynamic arrays.
-The current system seems way too fragile.

 14. Flesh out the builtin methods for arrays/strings.
 In particular, do we want to keep allowing `+` and `+=` to work on arrays?
 Seems a bit dubious.
 We already encounter the issue where we do `[string] + [char:]`, which can be seen as trying to append a string literal `[char:]` to an array of strings, which doesn't work.